 So we build a new house.
 A house we love because we have very few walls and a totally open floor plan.
-But along with an open floor plan we discover we have no privacy in the main living area of the house, When someone comes to the front door they can see straight through to the kitchen, the dining table, and the living room.
-Also, there is no closet at the front door, no storage, no place for coats, shoes, briefcases, backpacks, and all the other paraphenalia that gets dropped at the front door each day.
+But along with an open floor plan we discover we have no privacy in the main living area of the house, When someone comes to the front door they can see straight through to the living room, the kitchen, the dining table, the stove, and all the way to the back door.
+Also, there is no foyer, and no closet at the front door, so no storage, no place for coats, shoes, briefcases, backpacks, and all the other paraphenalia that gets dropped at the front door each day.
 There’s plenty of room in the space to put in a closet so we just put in the biggest closet that fits with space for a little corner desk on the kitchen side (yes, that project will be in here – it’s under the title of “corner desk”).

 I did consider, but only for a minute, having the ceiling of the closet go all the way up to the cathedral ceiling but decided it would make great storage for stuff you don’t need access to very often.
 So we put a ceiling in the closet and framed a floor in.
-You can see from the picture that it ended about 3 feet from the end wall so you could actually access it from the inside of the closet.
+You can see from the picture that it ended about 3 feet from the closet entry door so you could actually access it from the inside of the closet.

 The inside of the closet was finished out on the top level with a fluorescent light on the wall and it’s own switch.
 You do have to access that area with a ladder.
 I trimmed out the 2″ X 4″ with a painted 1″ X 4″ on the edge.
 Additionally, so we could throw luggage and what-not up there, we used the carpet piece cut from the floor of the closet to cover the floor of the upper storage area.
 It fit like a charm.